 Figure 3 shows how the SHAKEN certificate management architecture can be extended to support TN Proof-of-Possession certificates.
 TN PoP reuses many of the same concepts and mechanisms defined by the base SHAKEN architecture.
 The Customer Application Function (Customer AF) plays a role similar to the Service Provider defined by SHAKEN, using the ACME protocol to obtain certificates from the STI CA. Since the Customer AF is not an STI-authorized entity however, it cannot access the STI-CA directly, but must work through the TN Provider that provided it with its set of TNs.
 The Telephone Provider therefore acts as a proxy between the Customer AF and the STI-CA to ensure that the scope of the PoP certificates issued to the Customer AF do not exceed the set of TNs delegated to that customer.

-Comment: Note: Are we saying that all SPs are now going to have an STI-CR?
-We should not describe a design that operators have STI-CRs.
-This may reside in STI-PA or STI-C. Same comment in Figure 6.

-Response: Updated diagrams to show STI-CR external to orig SP.

 Figure 4.
 SHAKEN Architecture to support Management of PoP Certificate